ErwinOudG/CareWatchPi/README.md

 1 button for manual alerting
 1 button emulating fall detector
 we generated a random Heartbeat and a random temperature

 all alarms are sent to a PHP module to be put in a database
 and showing the generated alarms on the lcd screen
 and the serial number of the pi is shown on screen

-the github for website where the data is stored and displayed is [here](https://github.com/ErwinOudG/CareWatch)
+there is a [github](https://github.com/ErwinOudG/CareWatch) for the website where the data is stored and displayed